matthewdev1104/abhisargah_PS-5/README.md

 Tool should help parents and teacher to assess their children's mental health

 # Solution:
-Abhisargah
+MatthewHealth
-Abhisargah is an Android-AI based mental health assessment tool, which securely collects and analyses user data to keep a record of their mental health while upgrading its own performance.
+MatthewHealth is an Android-AI based mental health assessment tool, which securely collects and analyses user data to keep a record of their mental health while upgrading its own performance.
 Unlike any other mental health assessment tool, our app has lots of different features described below:
 AI-based Mental Health Assessment tool
 Cloud-based storage for security and accessibility Chat-bot for better UI